-Researchers have found that activity can help delay the symptoms of Alzheimer’s disease.
-However, a recent study has concluded that while activity can help delay symptoms, it does not delay the onset of the actual disease.
+Researchers have found that active minds can help delay dementia symptoms, but a recent study has concluded that it does not delay the onset of the actual disease.

-Active Minds Only Delay Dementia Symptoms, Not Disease Progression
+Active Minds Only Delay Dementia Symptoms, According to Study

-A new study published in Neurology has found that challenging your brain may delay the onset of symptoms of Alzheimer’s but does not appear the affect the physical changes of the disease.
+A recent study published in Neurology has found that challenging your brain and keeping the mind active may delay dementia symptoms but that it does not appear to affect the disease.

-The study evaluated nearly 400 people over the age of 70 without dementia, and found that 53 participants had mild cognitive impairment.
-Each participant reported how often each month or week they exercised, completed household activities and estimated how often they had read books or magazines, played an instrument or engaged in a social activity.
+The study evaluated nearly 400 people over the age of 70 without dementia and found that 53 participants had mild cognitive impairment.
+Each participant reported how often each month or week they exercised, completed household activities and estimated how often they had read books or magazines, played an instrument or socialized.

 Researchers found that the buildup of amyloid plaque in the brain, a hallmark characteristic of Alzheimer’s, did not change based on activity level for most people.